Marine Minerals

 Several independent and renowned organisations have highlighted the important role and increasing demand for minerals in the energy transition.

-The IEA estimates a quadrupling of minerals required to meet the sustainable development scenario by 2040.
+The IEA estimates a quadrupling of minerals required to meet the sustainable development scenario from 2020 to 2040.
 The higher our climate ambition – the higher the demand for minerals will be.

 Our hypothesis is that marine minerals, due to its higher ore grade, and limited amount of light and nutrients reaching the deep sea, could come with a smaller environmental and climate footprint than land-based mining, but there are still questions to be answered before we can conclude.

-These questions are best answered by working closer together in a cluster across disciplines and organisations
+We believe these questions are best answered by a broad collaboration across disciplines and different organisations and companies.

 GCE Ocean Technology have many of the key players in our cluster, as well as strong national and international partnerships, needed to accelerate the joint knowledge gathering to better understand the deep-sea environment, its ecosystem and resources.